Vartika Jha

-Vartika Jha (born 8 April 2000) is an Indian dancer, choreographer and actress.
+Vartika Jha (born 8 April 2000) is an Indian choreographer, dancer, and actress.
 She was a contestant and runner-up in Star Plus's dance reality show Dance Plus (season 4) in 2018.
+She has since established herself as one of India's most popular dancers and choreographers.

-Personal life
+Early and personal life

 Jha was born to Arvind Kumar Jha, an operator at Hindalco, Renusagar, and Kanta Jha on 8 April 2000 and was brought up in Sonbhadra, Uttar Pradesh.
-She born in a Hindu Brahmin family.
+She born in a Hindu family.

 Career

-After facing several rejections, Jha was selected on Dance Plus (season 4) in 2018, which aired on Star Plus.
-In the show, she reached at finals where she was the 2nd runner-up.
+After facing several rejections, Jha was selected on Dance Plus (season 4) in 2018 in Dharmesh Yelande's team, which aired on Star Plus.
+In the show, she reached finals where she was the 2nd runner-up.

 The Dance Plus's judge, choreographer, and Bollywood director Remo D'Souza cast Vartika in his film Street Dancer 3D along with Varun Dhawan and Shraddha Kapoor.

-She then participated as a choreographer in Sony TV’s dance show India's Best Dancer (season 1), wherein Jha was the winning choreographer of the contestant Tiger Pop (Ajay Singh) who became the winner of India’s Best Dancer (season 1) in 2020.
+She then participated as a choreographer in Sony TV's dance show India's Best Dancer (season 1), wherein Jha was the winning choreographer of the contestant Tiger Pop (Ajay Singh) who became the winner of India's Best Dancer (season 1) in 2020.